top of page

 FREQUENTLY ASKED QUESTIONS

-Q: What type of flute and whistle are you playing?
-And who made it?
+Q: What type of flute and whistle do you play, and who made them?

-The tin whistle I mostly play is a brass whistle by Tony Dixon, which makes it a bit heavier than other whistles.
+The tin whistle I use most often is a brass whistle by Tony Dixon, which makes it slightly heavier than many other whistles.

 Q: Will the price increase over time?

-A: Yes!
-But don't worry — as an early member, your monthly rate will remain the same as it was when you joined, as long as you maintain an active subscription.
+A: Yes, but as an early member, your monthly rate will remain the same as long as your subscription stays active.

 Q: I’ve never played the flute before.
 Is this course a good place to start?